tarball0/pylyric/README.md

 # lyric finder
-An ncurses CLI utility to view lyrics written in python.
+An ncurses CLI utility written in python to view and manage lyrics.

 ## Running